Michael Medved: Talk radio and political commentary

-While focusing on the theme of his next novel, Hollywood vs. America, radio talk show host Rush Limbaugh interviewed Medved and then asked him to guest-host his talk show.
+While focusing on the theme of his next book, Hollywood vs. America, radio talk show host Rush Limbaugh interviewed Medved and then asked him to guest-host his talk show.
 In 1996 Medved was offered his own local show on a major Seattle radio station.
 In his 2005 autobiographical book Right Turns: From Liberal Activist to Conservative Champion in 35 Unconventional Lessons, Medved says he welcomed the chance to speak to a wider audience about politics and morality, which were a focus of his writing.
 The show broadcast from Seattle and syndicated through Salem Radio Network.

 His three-hour daily show was broadcast on 200 stations coast to coast and reached more than 4.75 million listeners weekly.
 For ten consecutive years, Talkers Magazine listed Medved as one of its "Heavy Hundred" most important American talk show hosts, and in 2011 tied for eighth place in its ranking of talk hosts by audience size.
 Salem Radio announced on November 8, 2018, that Sebastian Gorka would take Medved's time slot in 2019.
 Medved said that his show would continue in a "new format" at the same time (3–6 p.m.
 Eastern Time).
 His show continues in that time slot on fewer stations, but as of 2022, Medved remains in the Talkers Heavy Hundred, at position 92.

 Medved describes the show as "Your Daily Dose of Debate", often focused on listeners who call in to debate issues with the host.
 Guests have included people generally considered left of center, including Noam Chomsky, Michael Moore, John Shelby Spong, Oliver Stone, Warren Beatty, Ralph Nader, Barbara Boxer, Al Gore, Madeleine Albright, Ben Cohen, George Galloway, Thom Hartmann, Naomi Wolf, and Al Franken.
 Guests generally considered right of center include Robert Spencer, Condoleezza Rice, and Dinesh D'Souza.

 Medved describes himself as "your cultural crusader on politics and pop culture" and common themes on his show include current events, politics, American history and the entertainment industry.
 He reviews four or more new movies or DVD releases per week.
 The program also includes a weekly "Disagreement Day", focusing on callers from around the country who wish to contest anything Medved has stated in his written articles or on the radio, and a monthly (when the moon is full) "Conspiracy Day", when callers from across the country expose what they consider the "hidden forces" behind "perplexing and painful present events".
 He gives historical perspective to current events on the show, and has recorded vignettes on major historical events and people in U.S. history, such as the American Revolution and Abraham Lincoln.